Ian-Rotor-Rig/racebox/README.md

 Read these instructions: [PyPi HID](https://pypi.org/project/hid/)

 sudo apt install usbrelay\
-(this seems to solve some permissions issues and add the required hidraw package)
+(this seems to solve some permissions issues and adds the required hidraw package)

 pip3 install hid\
 (there is no alternative apt package that provides the correct module)